BritCoder96/a-nerds-word/src/pages/06-24-2018-second-post/index.md

 I've read a lot of science fiction and fantasy novels over the years, too many to go through in one post.
 So I'm going to start with the most recent one I really enjoyed, and go back from there.

 The Broken Earth trilogy starts with [The Fifth Season](https://www.amazon.com/dp/B00H25FCSQ/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1), by N. K. Jemisin.
-It won a Hugo Award (the highest honor in science fiction literature, for those of you who don't know) in 2016, and for me, at least, that award was well deserved.
+All three books in the trilogy won the Hugo Award (the highest honor in science fiction literature, for those of you who don't know) for best novel for their respective years of publication, and for me, at least, those awards were well deserved.

 The raw emotions in the series are incredibly intense, and I have to say, these books are not for the faint of heart.
 A lot of terrible things happen to the main characters, so if you're looking for a cheery set of books, look elsewhere.